pranesh12/pranesh12/README.md

 ### Hi I'm Pranesh Chakma 👋

-- 🔭 I’m currently looking for a job/intern front-end/backend
+- 🔭 I’m working as a web developer at Skyland Web
 - 👯 I’m looking to collaborate on  React.js,express.js
 - 🤔 I’m looking for help with  Data Structure and Algorithm
 - 💬 Ask me about  React or any related stuff